PeacefulWhale/CTF-Write-Ups/Some Assembly Required 4 CTF/README.md

 I'll probably do the `Some Assembly Required` 1, 2, and 3 later, and it probably would have been better to start out with those XD

-## The Long Story / My Transcribed Thoughts of Chaos:
+## The Long Story / My Transcribed Thoughts of Chaos

 I feel like I should probably do 1 - 3 first, but oh well, we'll start with this one.

 We're given a webpage at http://mercury.picoctf.net:54609/index.html